Apartments to rent in Glasgow

 In the event that it becomes necessary to take Legal action against a Tenant you will be responsible for instructing a solicitor and all subsequent fees.

-Under the provision of the Proceeds of Crime Act 2002, it is a legal requirement that the agent must be able to identify their client.
+Under the provision of the Proceeds of the Data Protection Act 2018, it is a legal requirement that the agent must be able to identify their client.
 All Private Landlords must provide Dandara Lettings with a copy of their passport or EU Photo Driving Licence and proof of address to be held on file in accordance with Data Protection Act 1988.

 Where there are joint Landlords (except for husband and wife) a copy of the relevant identification for each Landlord will be required.